Filed Date: May 31, 2023

 In July 2021, the Federal Deposit Insurance Corporation (“FDIC”) concluded that there was reason to believe that ESSA engaged in illegal credit discrimination on the basis of race.
 The FDIC referred the matter to the US Attorney General on June 6, 2022.
 Then, on August 15, 2022, the US DOJ informed ESSA that it had initiated an investigation into lending discrimination by the bank.
 The findings from the investigation brought about this lawsuit.

-On June 9, 2023, Judge Michael M. Maylson issued the Consent Order that was attached to the Complaint.
+On June 9, 2023, Judge Michael M. Maylson approved the Consent Order that was attached to the Complaint.
 The Consent Order enjoined ESSA from further engaging in discriminatory lending practices on the basis of race, color, or national origin and required that ESSA conduct a detailed assessment of its fair lending program and submit a Report and Compliance Plan to the DOJ.
 The Order provided that ESSA must provide annual training to all employees, submit a Community Credit Needs Assessment for majority-Black and Hispanic census tracts within its lending area, and hire addition mortgage loan officers and a full-time Community Development Officer with the primary responsibility of overseeing the development of the Bank’s lending in majority-Black and Hispanic census tracts.
 The Consent Order required that ESSA invest a minimum of $2.92 million in a loan subsidy fund to increase credit for home mortgage loans, home improvement loans, and home refinance loans for consumers applying for loans in majority-Black and Hispanic census tracts and that ESSA spend at least $250,000 over the term of this Consent Order on advertising, outreach, consumer financial education, and credit counseling focused on majority-Black and Hispanic census tracts.
 The lawsuit was marked as closed when the Order was signed, but requirements of the Consent Order would remain in effect for five years.

 Summary Authors